Zoli-Varga/Basic-Titanic-Kaggle/README.md

-# Simple solution of the Titanic dataset from Kaggle
+# Basic solution of the Titanic dataset from Kaggle
 ### Accuracy: ~77%

 The problem: https://www.kaggle.com/c/titanic